Some Transforms use public APIs to get their results. These public APIs sometimes have strict rate limits to prevent abuse.

-By default, the Maltego client comes with a single managed service for using the Twitter transforms.
-To use any of the standard Twitter transform you will need to sign into a Twitter account.
+By default, the Maltego client comes with a single managed service for using the Twitter Transforms.
+To use any of the standard Twitter Transforms you will need to sign into a Twitter account.

 Clicking the Managed Services button will open the Service Manager window:

 The steps below can be taken to sign into a new managed service.
-In this example, Twitter will be signed into:
+In this example, we will sign into Twitter:

-- A page will open in your default browser
+- An app authorization page will open in your default browser

 - Sign into your account, and then authorise Maltego